tedklin/back-to-basics/algorithms/README.md

 - implement and play around with a select few fundamental data structures / algorithms from *Skiena* that I've also seen mentioned time and time again elsewhere in the real world.
 - commit to something like one Leetcode problem every other day, focusing on categories that seem most applicable / foundational.

 For most exercises, I assume anything in the C++ STL is fair game for use.

+All work is my own unless otherwise specified.

 ## Currently implemented